37 Cheap Items that Will Remain Priceless in Prepping

 23. Ponchos

 When it’s already cold outside, the last thing you want to be is drenched to the bone.
-Rain ponchos will be a tremendous asset to have a stockpile of, and they’re pretty cheap to purchase.
+Rain ponchos will be a tremendous asset to have on hand, and they’re pretty cheap to buy.
 You can find them at Walmart for as little as 99 cents!
-They also can be used as a tarp for sleeping or to make a small shelter.
+They can also be used as a tarp for sleeping or to make a small shelter.

 24. Can Openers

 Imagine having a massive stash of canned food at your disposal but no way of opening it.
 While you use other tools to open them, nothing is as quick and effective as a can opener.
-Can Opener and Large Can Opener and an Electric Can Opener
+Regular Handcrank Can Opener, Large Can Opener, and an Electric Can Opener

 25. Hand Sanitizer

 When you need to keep your hands clean but don’t want to use your limited drinking water supply, hand sanitizer will be a must!
-It not only cleans things but kills germs at the same time.
+It not only cleans things but also kills germs.
 I’m sure we’ve all learned the benefits of this item over the past couple of years!

 26. Seeds

-Currently, seed packets are incredibly cheap to get your hands on and another great solution to provide fruit and vegetables for your family.
+Currently, seed packets are incredibly cheap to get your hands on, and they are another great solution to provide fruit and vegetables for your family.
 With food already scarce in a widespread emergency, you won’t want to be caught without them.
-I purchase all of my garden seeds from this company: SeedsNow

-Please remember if you plant flowers, the bees will come.
-It would be best to have them to pollinate some of your vegetables and fruits.
+Please remember that if you plant flowers, the bees will come.
+It will help to have them to pollinate some of your vegetables and fruits.

 27. Condiments

 With your situation already bleak, don’t make it worse by not having condiments to add flavor to your next meal.
-And what’s nice about condiments like ketchup, mustard, and BBQ sauce is that they will last longer than most food items other than your canned goods.
+And what’s nice about condiments like ketchup, mustard, and BBQ sauce is that they will last longer than most other foods, except for your canned goods.

 28. Spices